Compiling with Intel compilers on Windows is a distinctive task from MacOS or Linux.

 The Fortran 77

-include mpif.h should not be used in current Fortran programs as it breaks the fundamental Fortran 90 paradigm of modularity.
+include mpif.h should be avoided in current Fortran programs as it breaks the fundamental Fortran 90 paradigm of modularity.